 With the help of its individual members and nearly 100 corporate members, the PCBA arranges and sponsors various hunts and shoots throughout the country and also works with numerous state and national archery organizations.
 In addition, the PCBA works with manufacturers to develop specific adaptive equipment that will benefit disabled archers.

 A major emphasis of the organization is placed on reaching out to people with disabilities who've never been exposed to arguably the greatest recreational therapy in the world: bowhunting.
 Newly injured and inexperienced hunters/ shooters with disabilities are shown how they can shoot a compound bow or crossbow, regardless of their impairment.

 Karen Vought, secretary-treasurer of the PCBA and wife of a disabled bowhunter, knows there are more challenges ahead.
-"We've made great strides, but we have many more individuals to help and many more who within a year will find themselves physically challenged due to an accident or illness," she said.
+"We've made great strides, but we have many more individuals to help and much more who within a year will find themselves physically challenged due to an accident or illness," she said.
 "Able-bodied hunters like myself need to remember this fact: It can happen to any of us at any time."

 Wisconsin hunter Duane Johnson is proof.
 "Two branches of the pine tree broke," he said.
 "I was just about to step into my treestand- about 15 feet up- when I fell backward, crashing through the tree's lower branches.
 I landed flat on my back.
 I broke one arm and my back, which left me paralyzed from the waist down.
 Because I was hunting alone and it was very cold- about 10 degrees- I knew if I didn't get myself out of the woods, I'd die.
 So I crawled-if you can call it that- with my one good arm to a road.
 The distance was only 200 yards, but it took me 15 hours.
-I tell people I know what Hell is like, because I've been there."
+I tell people I know what Hell is like because I've been there."